-The Stony Thursday Book is seeking submissions from local, national and international poets for its next issue, to be published in Summer 2018.
-Closing Date for Submissions: Friday 4th May 2018
+The Stony Thursday Book is seeking submissions from local, national and international poets for its next issue, to be published in 2019.
+Submissions are open until Wednesday, October 23, 2019 at 5pm.

-The Stony Thursday Book was founded by Limerick poets John Liddy and Jim Burke in 1975, and has been edited by poets Mark Whelan, Kevin Byrne, Patrick Bourke, Knute Skinner, Thomas McCarthy, Ciarán O’Driscoll, Mary Coll, Jo Slade, Paddy Bushe, Peter Sirr, Mary O’Donnell and John Davies.
+The Stony Thursday Book was founded by Limerick poets John Liddy and Jim Burke in 1975, and has been edited by poets Mark Whelan, Kevin Byrne, Patrick Bourke, Knute Skinner, Thomas McCarthy, Ciarán O’Driscoll, Mary Coll, Jo Slade, Paddy Bushe, Peter Sirr, Mary O’Donnell, John Davies, and Nessa O’Mahony.

-This year's Editor of the Stony Thursday Poetry Book is poet Nessa O’Mahony.
+This year's Editor of the Stony Thursday Poetry Book is Martin Dyar.

-- Each poet should send no more than 6 poems.
+- Each poet should submit no more than 6 poems.

-Please note that by submitting, you are giving Limerick City and County Council permission to add you to our Stony Thursday mailing list and to share your details with the relevant third parties in order to facilitate publication, i.e. Editor and Publisher.
+Please note: By submitting you are giving Limerick City and County Council permission to add you to our Stony Thursday mailing list and to share your details with the relevant third parties in order to facilitate publication, i.e. Editor and Publisher.

 Many thanks to those who have already submitted poems.

-The Stony Thursday Poetry Book is funded by The Arts Council and Limerick City & County Council.
+The Stony Thursday Poetry Book is funded by The Arts Council and Limerick City and County Council.